 - Before winter, clean leaves and debris from gutters and downspouts.

 - Eliminate any heat sources in unfinished attics.
 The ductwork in the attic should be sealed and insulated.

 - Prevent warm, moist air in living spaces from entering unfinished attics with a good air barrier and appropriate water vapor control at the base of the attic.

 - Do not install mechanical equipment or water heaters in attics, especially in cold climates.

 - Evaluate the insulation and ventilation in your attic.
 Most experts agree the R-value of attic insulation should be at least R-30 (R-38 is preferable in northern climates).

-- Provide good attic ventilation to replace warm air in unfinished attics with cold outside air.
+- Provide adequate attic ventilation to replace warm air in unfinished attics with cold outside air.

 - Make every effort to keep snow on your roof to a minimum.
 Long-handled devices on the market called “roof rakes” let you stand on the ground and pull the snow off the roof.
 Remember to stand clear of the falling snow and ice.

-- Make sure a secondary moisture barrier is installed if your roof covering is going to be replaced in the near future.
+- Install a secondary moisture barrier if your roof covering is going to be replaced soon.

-For more information on helping your Michigan Home and How to protect your Michigan Home from Water Damage.
-Click the following link.
+Finally, for more information on how to protect your Michigan home from water damage, click the following link.